ThreeMammals/Ocelot/docs/features/websockets.rst

 2. Routing
 3. Service Discovery

-This means that you can set up your downstream services running websockets and either have multiple DownstreamHostAndPorts in your ReRoute config or hook your ReRoute into a service discovery provider and then load balance requests...Which I think is pretty cool :)
+This means that you can set up your downstream services running websockets and either have multiple DownstreamHostAndPorts in your Route config or hook your Route into a service discovery provider and then load balance requests...Which I think is pretty cool :)

 Not Supported
 ^^^^^^^^^^^^^